Thumbnail Design

 Tools to Help You Design Your Thumbnail

 There are many design tools available to help you design thumbnails - some more complex to use than others.
-For the purpose of thumbnail designs we’d recommend the products listed below as these offer a variety of features for both novice and experienced users.
+For the purpose of thumbnail designs, we’d recommend the products listed below as these offer a variety of features for both novice and experienced users.

-• Canva: This easy to use product offers an extensive set of features to help you design your thumbnails.
+Canva: This easy-to-use product offers an extensive set of features to help you design your thumbnails.
 It also has a variety of 16:9 templates to start with, which you can customise to your brand and content’s theme.

-• Adobe Express: Much like Canva, Adobe Express allows you to design within the recommended aspect ratio.
+Adobe Express: Much like Canva, Adobe Express allows you to design within the recommended aspect ratio.
 It offers a free tier with basic features and a premium subscription that includes access to Adobe's extensive stock library and more advanced design tools.

 Remember, your thumbnail is not just an accessory to your content; it's an integral part of your brand experience that communicates your content's theme at a glance.
 By adhering to these design guidelines, your thumbnails will be both visually appealing and perfectly primed to deliver an exceptional visual experience to your users.